DesignSparkRS/aq-device/docs/use.rst

 MQTT functionality can be tested by connecting via SSH and entering at the command prompt::

     mosquitto_sub -h localhost -t '#'

+Or Alternatively using an MQTT client on another computer and connecting to host :code:`airquality.local`.

 Sensor readings should be printed out every 5 seconds.